Welcome to my uncut review of Copy My Cashflow!

 My Score: 0/10.

-Verdict: The system is nothing but a SCAM that deceives newbies into thinking they can generate a huge income very quickly from no effort at all.
+Verdict: Unfortunately, the Copy My Cashflow system is nothing but a SCAM that deceives newbies into thinking they can generate a huge income very quickly from no effort at all.

-So forget about the idea of paying $37 to join because you won’t get anything for your money.
+So forget about the idea of paying $37 to join because you won’t get anything for your money apart from some lame and stale training that won’t earn you an income on the internet.

 What’s Copy My Cashflow All About?

-Like every other scam I’ve come across, Copy My Cashflow (CMC) is an online system aimed at lazy bum ass people wanting to “get-rich-quick”.
+Like every other scam I’ve come across, Copy My Cashflow is a so-called online system aimed at lazy bum ass people wanting to ‘get-rich-quick’.

 Some random “Josh” dude (more than likely a stage name) promises folks that they can very easily make $1,000+ per day from the exact same websites that have made him $10,000,000 in only a 24-month time frame.